top of page

 The most held characteristic is that of the winter goddess, who rules over the dark winter months, from Samhuinn to Imbolc.
 It is then that she washes her dun-coloured plaid in the Corryvreckan, a huge whirlpool just north of the Isle of Jura before she places it on the land, to cover Scotland in a blanket of snow.
 During her winter reign rides over the land on a large grey wolf and strikes the ground with her huge staff to crush any shoots that dare to grow.

 In 1932 J.G.
 Mackay in his The Deer-Cult and the Deer-Goddess Cult of the Ancient Caledonians, suggested that this ancient being was a sovereignty goddess that was worshipped by a priestess cult of giant old women.
-An intriguing hypothesis that is perhaps also backed up with her association to sacred wells, as places of worship.
+This an intriguing hypothesis that is perhaps also backed up by her association to sacred wells, as places of worship.

 Indeed, the Cailleach is a powerful female figure who is more Neolithic in nature and origin.
 A giantess who mainly interacts with the land, water, weather, animals, and humanity.
-An supernatural shapeshifter, who some believe is a dual goddess who transforms into Bride, the benevolent goddess of summer at winters end.
-I believe the Cailleach figure is as old as time itself and was born from mans need to make sense of a primordial world.
-That these ancient stories are the seed and spirit of the landscape.
-That stories are the magical thread that binds the soul to the sacred three.
-That when we forget them, we disconnect from the otherworld and can no longer see the magic in this one.
+A supernatural shapeshifter, who some believe is a dual goddess transforms into Bride, the benevolent goddess of summer at winter's end.
+I believe the Cailleach figure is as old as time itself and was born from man's need to make sense of a primordial world.
+These ancient stories are the seed and spirit of the landscape.
+They are the magical thread that binds the soul to the sacred three.
+When we forget them, we disconnect from the otherworld and can no longer see the magic in this one.

 THE OLD ONES By Rowan Morrison